 Cavani, Ibrahimovic and Thiago Silva - How PSG's biggest transfers have fared

-With Paris Saint-Germain set to shatter the world transfer record for Neymar, we look at how their highest-profile acquisitions have fared.
+With Paris Saint-Germain shattering the world transfer record for Neymar, we look at how their highest-profile acquisitions have fared.

-Paris Saint-Germain moved one step closer to smashing the world transfer record on Wednesday as Barcelona allowed Neymar to miss training ahead of his reported €222million switch.
+Paris Saint-Germain have smashed the world transfer record to clinch the sensational signing of Neymar from Barcelona for €222million.

-The Ligue 1 giants have been chasing the Brazil superstar for weeks and are set to meet his eye-watering release clause to bring him to the Parc des Princes.
+The Ligue 1 club agreed to personal terms on a five-year contract with the Brazil superstar and met his eye-watering release clause to bring him to the Parc des Princes.

 Given the incredible fee and the great success the 25-year-old enjoyed at Camp Nou - helping them to the treble in 2014-15 - there will be a huge burden on Neymar's shoulders as PSG aim to recapture the league title from Monaco and finally challenge for the Champions League having suffered multiple failures in recent years.